SanderJBouwman/shiniertreecheckbox/readme.md

 <details>
   <summary>How to add more states</summary>

->Adding custom states requires [packer](https://packer.john-coene.com/#/guide/installation) and [devtools](https://cran.r-project.org/package=devtools), as you will re-build the shiniertreecheckbox library.
+>Note: Adding custom states requires [packer](https://packer.john-coene.com/#/guide/installation) and [devtools](https://cran.r-project.org/package=devtools), as you will re-build the shiniertreecheckbox library.

+1. Download the library repo.
-1. Navigate to the `srcjs/modules/core.js` module.
+2. Navigate to the `srcjs/modules/core.js` module.
-2. Find the `TreeCheckbox.defaultStates` object and add the custom state there.
+3. Find the `TreeCheckbox.defaultStates` object and add the custom state there.
-3. Rebuild the module:
+4. Rebuild the module:
    ```R
    #Run the following R commands.
    devtools::document()
    packer::bundle(mode="production")
    devtools::install()
    ```
+5. Use the new states.

+>Note: It is possible that the new states are not properly loaded.
+Emptying cache and reloading the webpage should fix this.

 </details>

 The available states are: